 Explore Beginning My Studies

 In six lines the poem depicts for the reader the overwhelming joy the speaker felt upon being able to step outside into nature and investigate.
 He did not have to go farther than the first step before he knew that he was far enough.
-The connections between creatures, forms, sights and sounds thrilled him.
-The last line states that he wanted to sing out his joy in “ecstatic song,” a clear reference to this poem and all others Whitman wrote on the theme of nature.
+The connections between creatures, forms, sights, and sounds thrilled him.
+The last line states that he wanted to sing out his joy in “ecstatic song,” a clear reference to this poem and all the other poetry Whitman wrote on the theme of nature.

 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same sound.
 There are several examples in this poem, for instance, “hardly” and “hardly” in line five and “me” and “much” in line four.